JoseSalgado1024/schemarquify/README.md

 _Work in progress!_

-> Here is my idea, what if we could write all ours business strategy in python classes just for one time, and shared in between frameworks?
+> Here is my idea, what if we could write all our business strategy in python classes just for one time, and share it between frameworks?

-ToC
+**ToC**
 + [How to Install Schemarquify](#install)
 + [Usage](#usage)
     - [Create your DataSchema](#create-a-data-schema)